NHSDigital/software-engineering-quality-framework/practices/testing.md

     - [Test-Driven Development (TDD)](https://www.thoughtworks.com/en-gb/insights/blog/test-driven-development-best-thing-has-happened-software-design) and [Behavior-Driven Development (BDD)](https://www.thoughtworks.com/en-gb/insights/blog/applying-bdd-acceptance-criteria-user-stories) encourage writing tests before or alongside code, ensuring clarity of requirements and better design.
     - Test planning is informed by risk analysis and [architectural decisions](../any-decision-record-template.md) made early on.
   - Design for testability
-    - Systems are designed with observability, modularity, and controllability in mind.
+    - Build systems as small units, each of which can be tested in isolation.
     - Expose clear APIs, provide injection points for test doubles (mocks/stubs), and avoid tight coupling.
     - Feature toggles and dependency injection help test components in isolation without complex setups.
     - Make non-functional testing (performance, security, resilience) a first-class concern, with hooks and controls to simulate adverse conditions.